Accumulation/Distribution Commodities Analysis and Accumulation/Distribution Trading Signals

 Interpretation

-This volume indicator is used to determine if volume is increasing or decreasing as the commodities trading price on a commodity chart is rising or falling.
+This volume indicator is used to determine if volume is increasing or decreasing as the trading price on a chart is rising or falling.

 UpCommodities Trading Trend

-If the commodities trading price on a commodity chart is rising then the Accumulation/Distribution should also be rising.
-This shows that the commodities price move is being supported by volumes & the move upwards has strength & is sustainable.
+If the trading price on a chart is rising then the Accumulation/Distribution should also be rising.
+This highlights that the price move is being supported by volumes & the move upwards has strength & is sustainable.

 DownCommodity Trading Trend

-If the commodities trading price on a commodity chart is falling then the AD should also be falling.
-This shows that the commodities price move is being supported by volumes and the move downward has strength behind it.
+If the trading price on a chart is falling then the AD should also be falling.
+This highlights that the price move is being supported by volumes and the move downward has strength behind it.

-Commodities Technical Analysis & How to Generate Trading Signals
+Commodities Analysis and How to Generate Trade Signals

-Below is example of a commodity chart and the technical analysis explanation
+Below is example of a chart and the technical analysis explanation

 From the chart above we can separate the chart into 3 parts, part A, B & C.

-A - Upwards commodity trendline on chart as well as on the Accumulation/Distribution
+A - Upwards trendline on the chart as well as on the Accumulation-Distribution

-B - Downwards commodity trendline on chart as well as on the Accumulation/Distribution
+B - Downwards trendline on the chart as well as on the Accumulation-Distribution

-C - Upwards commodity trendline on chart as well as on the Accumulation/Distribution
+C - Upwards trendline on the chart as well as on the Accumulation-Distribution

-As long as the commodities price and the indicator are moving in the same direction then the commodities price move has enough momentum to continue heading in that direction as displayed above
+As long as the price and the indicator are moving in the same direction then the price move has enough momentum to continue heading in that direction as displayed above

-From the above chart we can see that once the commodity trend line on the AD was broken then the commodities trading price commodity trend line was also broken.
+From the above chart we can see that once the trendline on the AD was broken then the trading price trend line was also broken.

-Looking at the chart below we have added vertical lines to represent the points where the commodity trend lines were broken, both on the commodities trading price chart & the indicator.
+Looking at the chart below we have added vertical lines to represent the points where the trend lines were broken, both on the trading price chart & the indicator.

-Comparing the commodity trend lines on the indicator and the commodities trading price those of the AD were broken before those of the chart.
-This is because volume always precedes commodities trading price.
+Comparing the trendlines on the indicator and the trading price those of the AD were broken before those of the chart.
+This is because volume always precedes trading price.

 Trading Signals